How to Choose the Best Pharmacy Technician School Near Selma Alabama

 The NHA requirements are that the candidate be at least 18 years old, be a high school graduate, has finished a training program, and has at least one year of work experience.
 The PTCB only requires that the candidate has graduated high school and passes their examination.
 Recertification is mandated every 2 years by each program, which may be satisfied by completing 20 hours of continuing education.

 Pharmacy Tech Online Colleges

-What to Ask Pharmacy Technician Schools
+Questions to Ask Pharmacy Technician Schools

-Find the Best Selma Pharmacy Technician Program
+Enroll in the Best Selma Pharmacy Technician Program